devuni-cz/vilt-starter-kit/CONTRIBUTING.md

 ---

-Thank you for contributing to LIVT Starter Kit! 🎉
+Thank you for contributing to VILT Starter Kit! 🎉

 **Happy coding!** 💻✨